The Twins Almanac for July

 Thielbar Gives Up First Run

-In his 18th major league appearance, 2005 Randolph High School graduate Caleb Thielbar finally gives up his first run, a homer to Ben Zobrist in a 7-4 Twins loss at Tampa Bay.
+In his 18th major league appearance, 26-year-old Randolph High School graduate Caleb Thielbar finally gave up his first run on this date in 2013—a home run to Ben Zobrist in a 7-4 Twins loss at Tampa Bay.

 He finished his rookie season 3-2 with a 1.76 ERA and 0.826 WHIP over 48 appearances (46 innings pitched).
 Read my blog post on Thielbar ⇨ TwinsAlmanac.com/CalebThielbar